George Kriarakis: The Shedden massacre

 In early April 2006, Wayne Kellestine, the sergeant-at-arms of the Bandidos, accused Jamie "Goldberg" Flanz of being a police informer and demanded a "church" (mandatory meeting) at his farmhouse outside of Iona Station to discuss his allegations.
 Sinpopoli phoned Kriarakis about the meeting, which he did not wish to attend.
 Kriarakis stated the meeting did not seem very important, but that he was attending the meeting anyway.
 On the night of 7 April 2006, Kriarakis was driven by George "Pony" Jessome to Kellestine's farm.
 Upon entering Kellestine's barn, Sandham killed the Bandidos national treasurer, Luis "Chopper" Raposo.
 Both Kriarakis and Sinopoli attempted to flee in terror, but were shot by Kellestine.
 Kriarakis was shot in the abdomen while Sinopoli took a bullet in his right thigh.

 As both Kellestine and Sandham ranted about their various grievances, Kriarakis started to pray in Greek while Sinopoli kept crying and saying that he did not want to die.
 Another member of the "no-surrender crew", Frank "the Bammer" Salerno told both Sinopoli and Kriarakis to stop their complaints, saying: "We're bikers.
 We're not the fucking Boy Scouts – so stop your whining!"
 Kriarakis kept saying that he was feeling very cold as he bled out.
 Kriarakis kept speaking of his wife Diane until Salerno told him: "You know how the game is played.
 We're not Boy Scouts".
 Kellestine ordered Flanz and Michael "Little Mikey" Trotta to take Raposo's corpse out of the barn and place it in the trunk of Raposo's car.
 As he saw Raposo's face, Krarakis screamed in horror: "Oh, my God, he's stiff, he's stiff!"

 Kellestine decided to take Kriarakis out to be executed while assuring him that he was going to the hospital.
 Kriarakis was marched out by Kellestine and his bodyguard Frank Mather.
 One of the killers, Dwight "Big Dee" Mushey, speaking to another one, known as M.H. due to a court some weeks later and unaware that the latter was wearing a wire for the police, said he was surprised by how much Kriarakis cried as he was marched out to be shot, saying he expected a fellow outlaw biker to be tougher.

-The autopsy revealed that Kriarakis together with Muscedere and Sinopoli were the ones killed in the massacre who no alcohol or drugs in their blood at the time of their murders.
+The autopsy revealed that Kriarakis- along with Muscedere and Sinopoli- had no alcohol or drugs in their blood at the time of their murders.
 The autopsy showed that Kriarakis had taken seven bullets with bullets have gone under his left ear, two bullets straight through the face and one bullet through both of his shoulders plus one bullet through his chest and another bullet through his abdomen.
 Kriarakis's corpse was seated behind the driving wheel and his face was found to covered.